 - Although they have similar chemical structures, CBD is a non-psychoactive compound.
 CBD does not give off a euphoric feeling like THC.

 - CBD weakly binds to CB1 receptors, if it can bind at all.
 It can interfere with THC bindings and weaken the psychoactive effects of THC.

 The legalization of marijuana and its products is an ongoing battle in the United States.
 Federal law prohibits the use, possession, and sale of it in all forms.
 Marijuana and THC are considered to be controlled substances.
 The use of THC and CBD remains controversial, but some states have legalized it.

 Medical marijuana that has high levels of THC is legal in 30 states and Washington D.C.
 A licensed physician must prescribe it.
 In nine states and Washington, D.C. the recreational use of marijuana and THC has been legalized.
 On the federal level, it remains illegal.

 States that allow marijuana for recreational or medical reasons is likely to allow the sale of CBD.
-Some states have made CBD legal strictly for medical reasons.
+Some countries have made CBD legal strictly for medicinal purposes.

 Possessing cannabis will cause serious legal repercussions in states that it is prohibited.
 Even in states that allow medical use, a medical license is needed.